isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     -   Right-click a folder in the **Favorites** folder and select **Remove from Favorites**.
     -   Right-click a folder in the AEM repository under **DAM** folder that is already added as favorite and select **Remove from Favorites**.

-### View a file’s version history {#id195GI000D5Q .section}
+### View a file's version history {#id195GI000D5Q}

-Perform the following steps to view a file’s version history:
+Perform the following steps to view a file's version history:

 1. Right-click on a file in the AEM Guides panel.

 2. Select **View Versions** from the context menu.

-    File’s version history is displayed in the Versions dialog.
+    File's version history is displayed in the Versions dialog.

     ![](images/version-history.png)

-### View a file’s metadata {#id195GHN0H05C .section}
+### View a file's metadata {#id195GHN0H05C}

-Perform the following steps to view a file’s metadata:
+Perform the following steps to view a file's metadata:

 1. Right-click on a file in the AEM Guides panel.

 2. Select **View Metadata** from the context menu.

-    File’s metadata such as the DITA Class, Document State, modification date, size, Title, and UUID are displayed in the Metadata dialog.
+    File's metadata such as the DITA Class, Document State, modification date, size, Title, and UUID are displayed in the Metadata dialog.

     ![](images/metadata.png)